This is the multi-page printable view of this section.

 The KB and PDB work together in VFB’s data architecture:

-- KB: Specialized storage for large-scale connectivity data and related annotations
+- KB: Specialized storage for VFB-specific annotations, metadata, and derived data

-- PDB: Integrated storage for ontology data, expression patterns, image annotations, and cross-referenced information
+- PDB: Integrated storage for ontology data, expression patterns, image annotations, connectivity data, and cross-referenced information

 Note: For queries involving ontology data, expression patterns, or image annotations, use the Production Database (PDB).